aimeejulia/ecobasa/Website Texts.md

 Vision – Why we exist
 ------------
 We are striving for a healthy and sustainble society that can be a realistic alternative to the mainstream.

 We think that open communities that are interconnected in a larger network, can be this alternative.
 These communities form an ecosystem that provides plenty of solutions and resources.
 In this way the network serves a broad spectrum of human, social and environmental needs.

-We believe in the sustainability of gift-economy, because it creates supportive relationships, responsability, and a culture of trust and support.
+We believe in the sustainability of gift-economy, because it creates supportive relationships, responsibility, and a culture of trust and support.
 This culture alone would make the world a better place.

 Mission – How we are achieving our vision
 ------------